Skip to content Skip to footer

 Home » FAQ’s

 Eternal Gandhi Museum Houston or EGMH (formerly known as Mahatma Gandhi Library), a 501c3 entity, established in 2002, has undertaken the challenge of establishing a place-based arts initiative.
-The guiding principle for this project is to create—through the life and work of Gandhi—a thriving, vibrant educational organization aimed at changing the world through its visitors while creating a sustainable and successful new resource for the Greater Houston area.
-The museum will highlight various world leaders and their journeys depicting the power of peaceful resistance to settle conflicts nonviolently.
-The ultimate goal is to encourage visitors to embrace these values in their own lives and create positive force for social good.
+The guiding principle for this project was to create—through the life and work of Gandhi—a thriving, vibrant educational organization aimed at changing the world through its visitors while creating a sustainable and successful new civic resource for the Greater Houston area.
+The museum highlights various world leaders and their journeys depicting the power of peaceful resistance to settle conflicts nonviolently.
+EGMH’s objective is to impact the community positively by educating visitors to choose nonviolent means to settle conflicts and adopt “Be the Change you wish to See” in their daily life.

-EGMH has secured a three-acre property in southwest Houston located at 12379 Riceville School Road at Beltway 8 South.
+EGMH located is southwest Houston at 12379 Riceville School Road at Beltway 8 South.
 The location has easy access to major thoroughfares with high visibility.

 According to Rice University Professor Dr. Stephen Klineberg, noted demographics expert and sociologist, Houston is one of the most vibrant, culturally expansive places in the United States.
 Its urban sprawl is bigger than Baltimore, Chicago, Detroit, and Philadelphia combined.